ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-card-header">Card Header</h4>

-- iOS mode displays the subtitle before the title.
+- The card header has ben changed to a flex container with direction set to `column` (top to bottom).
+In `ios` mode the direction is set to `column-reverse` which results in the subtitle displaying on top of the title.

 <h4 id="version-7x-checkbox">Checkbox</h4>